Student Help Line

 Use our confidential online tool to report any incidents or acts of harassment, bullying, violence, or targeted hate.

-For many of you drinking alcohol will form a part of your social life at university.
-To keep health risks from alcohol at a low level the national guidance is to drink no more than 14 units a week.
-It is best to spread you units out evenly over three or more days where you can.
+For many students, drinking alcohol with friends will form part of your social life at university.
+Make sure you know how to keep health risks from alcohol low by following national guidance which recommends drinking no more than 14 units of alcohol a week.
+You should also try to spread your units evenly over three or more days.

 Support and Resources